rosfran/aggregator-cmd/README.md

 # Test cases

-    The class com.mendix.csv.aggregator.AggregatorApplicationTests, in the test Maven profile, uses JUnit to implement some interesting test cases.
+    The class AggregatorApplicationTests, in the test Maven profile, uses JUnit to implement some interesting test cases.

 * testMediumFilesProcessingExternalSorting